Cortina d'Ampezzo: Climate

-Cortina d'Ampezzo has a cold alpine humid continental climate, close to a taiga climate (Köppen: Dfb; Trewartha: Dclo), with short, mild summers and long, freezing cold winters that vacillate between frigid, snowy, unsettled, and temperate.
-In late December and early January, some of Italy's lowest recorded temperatures are to be found in the region, especially at the top of the Cimabanche Pass on the border between the provinces of Belluno and Bolzano.
+Cortina d'Ampezzo has a cold alpine humid continental climate, close to a taiga climate (Köppen: Dfb; Trewartha: Dclo), with short, mild summers and long, freezing cold winters, that vacillate between frigid, snowy, unsettled, and temperate.
+In late December and early January, some of Italy's lowest recorded temperatures are in the region, especially at the top of the Cimabanche Pass on the border between the provinces of Belluno and Bolzano.
 The other seasons are generally rainy, cool to warm, and windy.
 During the summer, temperatures can reach 25°C.